 After installing the plugin of your choice, make sure to check the loading time of your pages.

 Why?
 Because sharing-on-social-networks’ plugins, sometimes have the unfortunate tendency to slow down your website.
 And Google doesn’t really like that!
 And your visitors even less…

-Don't hesitate to check out GTmetrix.
+Don’t hesitate to check out GTmetrix, for example.
 Copy and paste the URL of your choice and let GTmetrix analyze it.
 Then fix it.

-How to integrate Twitter to WordPress without any plugin
+How to integrate Twitter with WordPress without any plugin

 Here are three ways to do this:

 This allows you to integrate any tweet into your WordPress content.
 To do this, you have two options :

 - Copy and paste the URL of your preferred tweet where you want it: this is the fastest option.